 Provides continuing information about large-diameter hose uses, attack hose procedures, ICS and passport information, firefighter responsibilities, and ISI SCBA procedures.
 Includes SCBA use under extreme working loads, refilling SCBA bottles, the use of cascade systems, live-fire attack practices, salvage operations, overhaul practices, fire cause investigation, the firefighter's responsibility, district familiarization, map book use, radio procedures, driving laws and practices, power tool operation and maintenance, ventilation principles, and vertical ventilation.
-Includes a practicum for Driver certification and driving portions of Pumper Operator.
+Includes a practicum for NFPA Fire Apparatus Driver/Operator certification and driving portions of NFPA Apparatus Equipped with Fire Pump.
 Prerequisite: FRP151 with a grade of C or better; or consent of instructor.
 Offered as needed

 Introduces new skills and a practicum to function safely and effectively as an integral member of a firefighting team and successfully pass testing for Firefighter 1.
-Includes a practicum for Driver and Pumper Operator certification.
-Students completing the course will take written and task performance tests for Driver.
+Includes a practicum for NFPA Fire Apparatus Driver/Operator and NFPA Apparatus Equipped with Fire Pump certification.
+Students completing the course will take written and task performance tests for NFPA Fire Apparatus Driver/Operator.
 Prerequisite: FRP152 with a grade of C or better; or consent of instructor.
 Offered as needed